NeuralAlchemist/tudu/README.md

 - Run

-  -  ```./gradlew run``` for  Linux/maOS
+  -  ```./gradlew run --console=plain``` for  Linux/maOS
-  - ```./gradlew.bat run``` for Windows
+  - ```./gradlew.bat run -consol=plain``` for Windows

 To see other functions available with Gradle, execute ```./gradlew``` on Linux/macOS and ```./gradlew.bat``` in the cloned local repository.

 #### Current status
-Currently, the functionality of adding a task and displaying by project works.
-But this is not accessible to the user yet.
-UI will be updated soon.
+User can view the startup menu and choose an option.
+Currently option 2, adding tasks is the only option that has functionality added to it.